SuzieLinux/kicad_projects/RL78_F14_48p_Rev2/README.md

 Once I have this board working I will publish my source code

 The board runs at 3.3V.
-The LCD is Chanruida 1.8 inch TFT LCD 128 × 160 color screen
+The LCD is a LCD meant for the RPI boards
-ST7735 SPI display LCD module with SD card slot arduino display display lcd

 The ethernet adapter is a small board called W5500 SPI to LAN ethernet network module